What does a Safety Specialist do?

 - Bachelor’s degree in Occupational Health and Safety, Environmental Science, or a related field.

-- Certified Safety Professional (CSP) or equivalent certification preferred.
+- Certified Safety Professional (CSP) or other relevant safety certification preferred.

 - Minimum of 3-5 years of experience in a safety-related role.